IRS Streamlined Foreign Offshore Procedures

 Assistance with Creating Statement

 You will have to present a statement to certify your non-residency status and provides details of the circumstances.
 This statement must meet set criteria.
+If needed, we involve a tax attorney trusted and tested by us so that you can get the best advice.

 Our team can also provide solid guidance on associated tax matters.
 We might even find you opportunities to save taxes if it is possible.